This Site is regularly updated. If you spot any problems or missing links please let us know.

 T’ai Chi originated as a martial art in ancient China.
 Nowadays its training routines (Forms) are practiced in a gentle way throughout the world as an effective exercise for health.

-T’ai Chi forms, combined with associated static breathing exercises, Qi Gong, consist of fluid, gentle movements that are relaxed and slow in tempo, breathing is deepened and slowed, aiding visual and mental concentration and coordination.
+T’ai Chi forms, combined with associated static breathing exercises, Qi Gong, consist of fluid, gentle movements that are relaxed and slow in tempo.
+Breathing is deepened and slowed, aiding visual and mental concentration and coordination.
 With its emphasis on posture and coordinated movement, improvement in balance and mobility are quickly achieved.

-It can be practised almost anywhere and is a suitable form of exercise for just about anyone.
+It can be practised almost anywhere and is a suitable form of whole body exercise for just about anyone.
 Studies have shown that T’ai Chi improves fitness, hypertension, muscular strength, flexibility, balance, relaxation and cholesterol levels.
+We specialise in teaching traditional Sun style and were Dr Paul Lam’s Health Form Instructors for 16 years.

-Read Bettys Poem about the
+Bettys Poem about the

 Tai Chi experience